Live Action vs Animation: What’s Right for Your Explainer Videos?

 Realistic

-Varied animation styles - Sky’s the limit
+Varied styles - Sky’s the limit.
+You’re essentially limited only by your imagination

 Characters

-Real actors performing for the camera
+Real actors performing for the cameras

 Production Process